The Double Refuge 🍷 Bubbles Winking at the Brim

 In The Double Refuge I explore the relation between doubt and belief.
 I suggest that each can help in understanding the other, and that each can be a refuge for the other.
 Belief can be a refuge from fear, alienation, angst, and meaninglessness, and doubt can be a refuge from pride, dogma, religious conflict, and the feeling of being boxed in.

 The conventional scenario is that we leap from doubt to faith, or we fall from faith to doubt.
-Yet that scenario often involves a great deal of psychological angst, and leaves us divided between what we were and what we are.
+Yet these scenarios often involve a great deal of psychological angst, and leaves us divided between what we were and what we are.
 This invites internal fracture, a chasm in the psyche.
 I suggest instead that we get used to sliding back and forth between doubt and belief, until the mix of the two isn’t just a part of our thinking, but is instinctual, living inside the nerves that move our muscles and bones.
 I suggest going back and forth so often that the invisible ligaments between doubt and belief become strong enough to support running at full speed or darting like a hummingbird.
 In this way, we can leap from place to place without leaving our past behind.

 🍷

-People often talk about matter and spirit as if they were separate, as if a Great Wall has been built, and as if innumerable traps are set on both sides (and in some places gun turrets!).
+People often talk about matter and spirit as if they were separate, as if a Great Wall has been built, and as if innumerable traps are set on both sides — and in some places gun turrets!
 They often talk as if there was in fact a solid border, impenetrable on the scientific side because of verifiable facts, and impenetrable on the religious side because of time-honoured doctrine.
 Both sides appear to have different types of gravity and magnetism, attracting us in different ways and pulling us apart so that we see the two as completely separate.
 Yet what if the same gravity and magnetism operated in both?
 What if the border doesn’t really exist, but is just a way of dividing up the same Whole?
 How many ways can we divvy up what we can’t see?

 🍷